Role of Chief Revenue Officer (CRO) in 2023 and the Impact on Marketing

 Customers often fall prey to the fragmented structure of the upper hierarchy in most B2B businesses.
 A CRO oversees customer journeys and helps them out whenever they come across a roadblock.

-3. Increased Trust Amongst Customers
+3. Increased Trust Among Customers

 The maintenance of solid relationships with the target accounts is another responsibility of the Chief Revenue Officer (CRO).
 This can include working directly with the customer success team or conducting the follow-up individually.